Things Novice Collectors of Chinese Porcelain Must Know

 For the benefit of novice collectors without any

-experience, I list here some essential points you must get accustomed
+experience, I list here some essential points you must get adapted

 to, with examples from the site's gallery.
 Please also check the pages